Supplements and Medicines — Drug Interactions You Should Know About

 Frequently asked questions

-Yes — dietary supplements can cause serious interactions with medicines.
-St. Johns Wort weakens contraceptives and antidepressants, iron reduces levothyroxine absorption, and ginkgo biloba increases bleeding risk with blood thinners.
-Always consult your doctor or pharmacist before starting supplementation.
+- Yes — dietary supplements can cause serious interactions with medicines.
+St John's wort weakens contraceptives and antidepressants, iron reduces levothyroxine absorption, and ginkgo biloba increases bleeding risk with anticoagulants.
+Always consult your doctor or pharmacist before starting a supplement.

-St. Johns Wort (Hypericum perforatum) is the most dangerous supplement for hormonal contraception.
-It accelerates metabolism of ethinylestradiol and progestogen, which can significantly reduce the effectiveness of birth control pills.
+- St John's wort (Hypericum perforatum) is the most concerning supplement for hormonal contraception.
+It accelerates the metabolism of ethinylestradiol and progestogen, which can significantly reduce the effectiveness of contraceptive pills.
 Activated charcoal taken within 2 hours of a pill can also reduce its absorption.

-Magnesium can reduce the absorption of many medicines, including antibiotics (tetracyclines, fluoroquinolones), bisphosphonates, and levothyroxine.
-The general rule is to maintain a minimum 2-hour gap between magnesium and other medicines.
+- Magnesium can reduce the absorption of many medicines, including antibiotics (tetracyclines, fluoroquinolones), bisphosphonates, and levothyroxine.
+The general rule is to leave at least a 2-hour gap between magnesium and other medicines.
 Magnesium is, however, beneficial when combined with vitamin D.

-You can check interactions using the mojApteczka app, which automatically compares all medicines and supplements in your cabinet against a database of over 1.3 million known interactions.
-Add your supplements alongside your medicines, and the system will immediately detect potential conflicts.
+- You can check interactions using the mojApteczka app, which automatically compares all medicines and supplements in your home medicine cabinet against a database of over 1.3 million known interactions.
+Add your supplements alongside your medicines, and the system immediately detects potential conflicts.